Will Mueller testify? House Dems in talks for hearing with special counsel, source confirms

 “He lied to Congress.
 And if anybody else did that, it would be considered a crime,” she told reporters.
 “Nobody is above the law.
 Not the president of the United States.
 Not the attorney general.”

-But Pelosi’s public comments came after she, according to Politico, told Rep. Charlie Crist, D-Fla., during a private caucus meeting Thursday: “We saw [Barr] commit a crime when he answered your question.”
+Pelosi’s public comments came after she, according to Politico, told Rep. Charlie Crist, D-Fla., during a private caucus meeting Thursday: “We saw [Barr] commit a crime when he answered your question.”

 She was referring to an April 9 hearing, where Crist had asked whether Barr knew what prompted reports that prosecutors on the special counsel team were frustrated with his initial summary.
 Barr said he did not.